microsoft/devhomegithubextension/TestingScenarios.md

 ### Widgets

 1. For each widget: user can configure the widget immediately after first pin
-2. For each widget: user can customize (reconfigure) the widget after its been previously configured and pinned
+2. For each widget: user can customize (reconfigure) the widget after it was initially configured
 3. For each widget that supports customization: can be customized and persist after restart
 4. Widgets have correct data
 5. Widgets are adequately performant